wp-plugins/spider-event-calendar/readme.txt

 *   You can add unlimited number of calendars, event categories and unlimited number of events for each calendar.
 *   [WordPress Calendar](http://web-dorado.com/products/wordpress-calendar.html) can be used as a widget as well.
 *   Separate upcoming events widget to display upcoming events in a list.
 The widget features are customizable.
 *   With a simple click on the date on the Calendar you will see the events and their descriptions recorded for that day.
-*   Spider Event Calendar supports events that last more than one day.
 *   Possibility to set the month and the year initially displayed on the calendar (option to display any particular month instead of the current month on the calendar).
 *   Possibility of displaying events repeating on a specific day of week on a weekly, monthly and even yearly basis.
 *   Possibility of displaying single-day events.